mhogrefe/malachite/docs/_posts/2022-07-30-denominators.md

 ## Results

 Let's go back to our example interval, $$[268876667/98914198, 245850922/78256779]$$.
 Its diameter is about 0.42, so its $$D$$ is 30, meaning that it's guaranteed to contain all denominators greater than or equal to 30.
-This threshold is low enough that we can just test all the denominators 1 through 29, and we conclude that the denominators 1, 4, and all denominators greater than 4 are present.
+This threshold is low enough that we can just test all the denominators 1 through 29, and after doing this we find that the denominators 1, 4, and all denominators greater than 4 are present.

 Malachite generates the rationals contained in the interval in this order:

 3, 14/5, 11/4, 23/8, 17/6, 25/8, 20/7, 35/12, 25/9, 29/10, 26/9, 30/11, 28/9, 31/11, 31/10, 41/15, 32/11, 37/12, 34/11, 39/14, ... .

+[^1]: Test footnote